 Health and Wellness: Volunteer Opportunities

-Through SEEDS, you can donate blood at an on-campus blood drive or volunteer at a local health services organization or a local cycling center to support community health and wellness.
+Through SEEDS, you can volunteer or participate in blood drives, at a local health services organization, and/or at a local cycling center to support community health and wellness.

 Community Cycling Program

 PE 101 Cycling to Service for 1st quarter Fall 2022 is open for registration!
 Please contact Chloe Tian '23, SEEDS Community Cycling Program Coordinator for more information to enroll in the Cycling to Service PE class. *You will need permission to enroll in the class.

 The community cycling program is both a physical education class and a volunteer opportunity.
 Students sign up for the PE class “Cycling to Service” through SOLAR and spend a quarter biking to and volunteering at the Community Cycling Center, a local nonprofit organization that aims to broaden access to bicycling and its benefits.

 Volunteering includes helping to repair children’s bikes for the center’s annual Holiday Bike Drive.
 Students embark on a great ride to and from the northeast Portland shop—about 15 miles per class—to learn more about basic bicycle safety, Portland bike routes, and bike maintenance.
 No bike mechanic skills are necessary!
 To participate, sign-up for the class and bring your bike and helmet or borrow them from the bike co-op!